 Interiewed by Joolya

 Field to Fork is bringing many chefs from around campus together to show off their favourite local foods – but what about Chestnut Residence, which seems so far, far away?
-Sometimes forgotten about, due to its distance from campus, Chestnut is a haven for around 1050 students and their ever-craving stomachs.
-Having lived there last year, I can vouch for any rumors that claim that the food is delicious – I’d dream since breakfast of what the menu said was for dinner, and come back for seconds…thirds…fourths…perhaps a few too many times.
+Sometimes neglected due to its distance from campus, Chestnut is a haven for around 1050 students and their ever-grumbling stomachs.
+Having lived there last year, I can vouch for any rumors that the food is delicious – I’d dream at breakfast of what the menu said was for dinner, and come back for seconds…thirds…fourths…perhaps a few too many times.

-Jaco Lokker is not just the head chef at Chestnut, but also the director of Food Services for all of U of T. He is a strong advocate for local and sustainable food and farming; that’s something to feel good about when lining up for your umpteenth omelet!
+Jaco Lokker is not just the head chef at Chestnut, but also the director of Food Services for all of U of T. He is a strong advocate for local and sustainable food and farming, which justifies your umpteenth omelet!
 I was very excited to ask him some questions and learn a little more about him and his dishes at Field to Fork this year.

 Joolya – What does local food mean to you?

-Jaco Lokker - I think over the years farmers have been misdirected by many things, they were told, ‘Plant this, and this will happen,’ and I think this caused a lot of misdirection in the past.
-We’ve gone away from what is sustainable and good for us, to convenience, and we’ve been too hung up about how to save money, when we should actually be worrying about doing things properly. […] When you go to your supermarket, you’ll find a lot of your foods come from Chile or South Africa; there’s a lower price when it comes to harvesting, and our local farmers struggle with competing with that.
-We need to be mindful of that, and support them.
+Jaco Lokker - We’ve gone away from what is sustainable and good for us for the sake of convenience, and we’ve been too hung up about how to save money, when we should actually be worrying about doing things properly. […] When you go to your supermarket, you’ll find a lot of your foods come from Chile or South Africa; there’s a lower price when it comes to harvesting, and our local farmers struggle to compete with that.
+We need to be mindful and support them.

 Joolya – Why did you choose to take part in Field to Fork?

-Jaco Lokker - I think it’s important that our community knows where our food comes from, and I think a lot of people are mislead as to where we get our food, and this is one of the best places to bring this to people.
-We have young individuals who are coming into an environment where they’re experiencing new things and making decisions for themselves, many times for the first time as adults, and I think it’s important that they’re aware of these opportunities around them.
+Jaco Lokker - I think it’s important that our community knows where our food comes from, and I think a lot of people are misled as to where we get our food.
+At Chestnut, we are able to teach students a little about these issues.
+We have young individuals who are coming into an environment where they’re experiencing new things and making decisions for themselves, and I think it’s important that they’re aware of the opportunities around them.
 Rather than buying things boxed from a grocery store, they should buy what’s around them.
-By doing this event, we bring farmers and chefs to the street to show the student population what you can do with local food.
-I’d like to do this once a week! […] It’s a celebration of what we do every day, in our residence, in our kitchens, and this is one day that we can bring this to the streets.
+By hosting this event, we bring farmers and chefs to the street to show the student population what you can do with local food.
+It’s a celebration of what we do every day, in our residence, in our kitchens, and this is one day that we can bring this to the streets.

 Joolya - What advice do you have for students on a budget who want to support local food?

 Jaco Lokker - I think that the first thing to do is not to be intimidated by the local products that are around here!
 If you grow up in this environment, you might know some of the products, but if you’re an international student from far away, this is the first time you’re going to see a parsnip, rutabaga or squash.
 I think it’s important to explore!
 I explore food every day, I’ve been a chef for 25 years and there are still many foods I haven’t experienced in my life.
-As my son would say, as I’ve taught him, ‘you’ve gotta try it at least once, Daddy’!
+As my son would say, ‘you’ve gotta try it at least once, Daddy!’
 So, if you see a squash, pick it up and try it!
 It’s actually one of those versatile and economical foods.
 Make butternut squash soup today, and tomorrow, toss it through pasta!
-Thinking about economics, you should also look at the product and think about how you can use it more than once.
+Thinking about economics, you should also look at the product and think about how you can use it multiple times.